Observatory Status

 - Minor planet Ceres (in Cetus) is up when we open, and may be visible through a telescope, or binoculars at that time.

-- Jupiter (in Gemini) rises before 08:00 PM this week.
-It should clear the murk for observing around 09:15 PM.
+- Jupiter (in Gemini) rises as we open this week.
+It should be high enough for observing around 08:15 PM.

-- M42 (the Orion Nebula) in Orion will rise around 07:30 PM this week, and should be fully viewable before 08:45 PM.
+- M42 (the Orion Nebula) in Orion should be up when we open this week, and should be high enough to observe by 08:00 PM.

 Visit us: Map